Just2Deep/Inshorts_Email/README.md

 ## Kindly modify the FROM, TO, PASS variables to run this script in your system.

-## This is the sample of the final email received.
+## Sample of the final email received.

 ![Alt text](images/sample.jpg?raw=true "Sample")